 Meet the Team

-Adam is best known as the founder of Fractured Atlas, a social enterprise SaaS platform that helps artists with the business aspects of their work.
-During Adam's twenty years as CEO, the organization grew from a one-man-band housed in an East Harlem studio apartment to a broad-based service organization with an annual budget of $25 million.
-As of 2018, Fractured Atlas's services reach over 1.5 million artists across North America and have distributed over $200 million to support their work.
+Adam is best known as the founder of Fractured Atlas, a social enterprise SaaS platform that helps artists and creative businesses thrive.
+During Adam's twenty years as CEO, the organization grew from a one-man-band housed in an East Harlem studio apartment to a broad-based infrastructure provider reaching over 1.5 million artists across North America and distributing over $250 million to support their work.

 Adam has a B.A. in theater from Sarah Lawrence College, an M.B.A. from New York University, and is a self-taught software developer.
 In 2011, he was recruited for the inaugural class of National Arts Strategies' Chief Executive Program.
 He is also an alumnus of Singularity University's Executive Program and the University of California at Berkeley's Venture Capital Executive Program.

 Adam was named to Crain's New York Business's 2016 "40 Under Forty" class and was listed by Barry's Blog as one of the top 10 "Most Powerful and Influential Leaders in Nonprofit Arts" for five consecutive years.